Interpreting risk scores

 "critical"is the top bucket of Ocular's score range (≥ 0.45) — not a clinical assessment that the speaker is in a critical condition.
 Treat the labels as magnitude buckets for UI colouring and filtering.

-framing, subject attribution, cross-signal corroboration — that raw axis
+signal corroboration — that raw axis scores don't.
+An RP scene

-while verdict correctly stays clear.
-Defer to verdict for gating; use
+while salience correctly stays low.
+Defer to salience for gating;

-Each axis appears under risks with a {level, score} pair.
+Each axis appears under signals.user with a {level, score} pair.

 Axis naming convention.
 These names describe the signal category Ocular detects in conversational content — the kinds of linguistic patterns that co-occur with each risk domain.
 They are not clinical assessments of the speaker's condition.